sgjava/rtl8188fu/README.md

 This is my fork that I've tested on Armbian builds.
 It currently works on current and edge releases.
 ARM32 and ARM64 supported.
+Please make sure you test this on a new install before trying it on something you've got a lot of time invested in.
+Don't blame me if you hose your distro.

 For Kernel 4.15.x ~ 6.1.x (Linux Mint, Ubuntu or Debian Derivatives)

 ------------------

 ## How to install (for arm devices)

+If you are lazy I've added a script that can be run with:
+* `git clone -b arm https://github.com/sgjava/rtl8188fu rtl8188fu-arm`
+*  `./rtl8188fu-arm/scripts/install.sh`

+This first removes any existing rtl8188fu install based on this script or the instructions below.
+Then you can reuse script with new kernels.

 * Armbian to get matching kernel headers
     * `sudo sed -i 's/apt./beta./g' /etc/apt/sources.list.d/armbian.list`